RazorDude/ramster/readme.md

 The DB
 --
 The DB module, as mentioned briefly above, is the very heart of your project.
 Its components contain the models for your database tables and the business logic related to them.
-Currently, only PostgreSQL is supported, but support for MySQL and possibly MongoDB will be added in future versions.<br><br>
+Currently, only postgreSQL is supported, but support for MySQL and possibly MongoDB will be added in future versions.<br><br>

 ___